Barilac/CSM/README.md

 ## Introduction

-The app Czech Soil Map uses WMS service <a href= "http://www.geology.cz/extranet/mapy/mapy-online/wms">Soil Map 1 : 1 000 000 </a>
+The app Czech Soil Map uses WMS service <a href= "http://www.geology.cz/extranet/mapy/mapy-online/wms">Soil Map 1 : 1 000 000</a> to show the soil type you are currently standing on. <br>

-WMS služba

-Wikipedia
+In the Soil list you can find the list of soil according to the wikipedia.org.

 ## Overview
 <p align="center">